I grew up with them and adore them.

-However, I married to a guy who grew up in the valley of Rocky mountain, and whose memory of good seafood as child was one of those frozen fish sticks which he seldom got.
 I think he freaked out when he saw me eating the tiny whole anchovies (including head and tail) when we were dating.
 No wonder he hesitated kissing me at the beginning of our relationship…, LOL!!!

 Well, seafood is not his thing.
 Therefore I don’t get to cook that often, especially the whole fish.

-But I saw some fresh red snappers at the store and I knew I had to make something with it.
+But I saw some whole fresh red snappers at the store and I knew I had to make something with it.
 I am making Broiled Red Snapper with Korean Chili Sauce (Domi Goowi, 양념 도미구이).

-It doesn’t visually bother me to see the whole grilled fish but I believe it does to some.
+It doesn’t visually bother me to see the whole grilled fish but I believe it does to some people.
 You can ask your fish man to chop off the head for you but I’ll tell you this.
-There are lots of flesh around the head and you will loose some if you chop it off.
-And the taste of the part is excellent.
-No wonder why a few SE Asian cuisines have a dish called fish head curry.

-If the red snapper is not available, you can use yellow snapper, flounder, grouper, or any white flaky meat fish.
 And if the whole fish is not there for you, use fillet with skin attached.

 Fishes are such a great source of lean protein with low calories and omega-3 fatty acids.
 I hope you can give this Korean style broiled red snapper a shot at home.
-It is easy and quick to fix once your fish is thoroughly cleaned.
-And very delicious to the taste with a bowl of rice.

 Here is a very fresh red snapper.

-One way to check if your fish is fresh is by checking at his eyes.
+- Check the eyes.
 If they are translucent and clear, that a good sign.
 Dull eyed fish?
 Pass on.
 Dull eyed man?
 Think twice.

-Second to check is its gill behind the flap of its head.
+- Check gill behind the flap of its head.
 It should be rich in red.

-Third, smell it.
+- Smell it.
 Fresh fish shouldn’t smell stinky.

 My fish guy at the market was always kind to me.
 He did an excellent job removing scales from my snapper but I still find a few places that he missed.
 Chances are you might have to scrape off some scales with your hands as well.
 It is fun, though.